-Yes, most definitely!
-Studies have shown that the following lifestyle changes reduce the risk of colorectal cancer and will help you stay as healthy as possible:
+The following lifestyle changes may help to reduce the risk of colorectal cancer and will help you stay as healthy as possible:

-- Eat a variety of healthful foods, with an emphasis on grains, fruits and vegetables. - Eat five or more servings of a variety of vegetables and fruits each day. - Choose whole grains in preference to processed (refined) grains and sugars. - Limit consumption of red meats, especially processed meats (such as hot dogs or bologna) and those high in fat. - Choose foods that maintain a healthy weight.

-- Adopt a physically active lifestyle. - Engage in at least moderate physical activity (such as brisk walking) for 30 minutes or more on five or more days of the week. - Engaging in 45 minutes or more of moderate to vigorous activity (activities such as running, in which you are not able to carry on a conversation without needing to catch your breath) on five or more days per week may further reduce your risk of colorectal cancer.
+- Eat a variety of healthy foods, with an emphasis on grains, fruits and vegetables. - Eat five or more servings of a variety of vegetables and fruits each day. - Choose whole grains in preference to processed (refined) grains and sugars. - Limit consumption of red meats, especially processed meats (such as hot dogs or bologna) and those high in fat. - Choose foods that help you maintain a healthy weight. - Adopt a physically active lifestyle. - Engage in at least moderate physical activity (such as brisk walking) for 30 minutes or more on five or more days of the week. - Engaging in 45 minutes or more of moderate to vigorous activity (activities such as running, in which you are not able to carry on a conversation without needing to catch your breath) on five or more days per week may further reduce your risk of colorectal cancer.